 After removing the plaster and exposing the old RSJ I was shocked to find out how the beams were sittings.
 The end bearing (over-hang) on the left hand side is so bad I had to quickly get a acro prop into place to support it up.

 You can see the rsj above is resting on a brick.
 If this brick cracked the steel will fall.
 Work of a cowboy!

 Back to the other side.
 This beam seems to go into the wall quite a bit.
-I acro proped one side to it could be removed without distrubing the wall above.
+I acro proped one side to it could be removed without disturbing the wall above.

 I simply drilled a hole to allow the recip blade to go into and cut it on both sides to get it out.

 I made an error and ordered the beam slightly longer.
-No problem just cut it using s grinder with a metal cutting disc.
+No problem just cut it using s grinder with a metal-cutting slittling disc.
 Before I cut it I had to calculate the angle the beam will have to swing into place.
 Basically to get the turn on a 3m beam you would have to cut the beam 10mm shorter.